kodecocodes/english-style-guide/README.md

 _(x, y)_ not _(x,y)_

 Note that _coordinate_ refers to one of the group (_the x-coordinate_), while _coordinates_ refers to more than one and usually the entire group (_the GPS coordinates of Cupertino_).

-**dashes**
-We use three kinds of dashes in articles.
-Please make sure you're using the right one for your needs:
-* **em dashes (—)** are used to join *parts of sentences*.
-For example, *Learning has never been easier — or more convenient.* Read more about [em dash usage](https://www.grammarly.com/blog/why-you-should-love-the-em-dash/) at grammarly.com.
-* **hyphens (-)** are used to join *words*. *Open-source* and *front-end design* are examples of correct hyphen usage.
-* **en dashes (–)** are slightly shorter than em dashes.
-They are most commonly used to join spans of time or numbers: i.e., the 1950s–1960s.

-**data**

-The word is plural.
-Data are, not data is.
-Except for Lt.
-Commander Data.
-He's singular.

-There are a few cases where **data** can be considered a singular, collective noun, when you consider the various pieces of data as a set.
-E.g.: The data is correct.
-(The data, as a singular collective unit, is correct.)
-One gigabyte of data **is** a lot of information to sort through.

-**delight**

-Please refrain from using this word when talking about UI animations.
-You’re a better writer than that.

 **deselect vs. unselect**